 Dangers From Contaminants In Unregulated Private Wells

-About an average of 13 million American households owns a private well.
-Private wells are not subject to federal legislation that apply to public drinking water systems.
-Thus, it is up to good owners to regularly check the safety of their drinking water.
-To ensure it is safe for human consumption.
+An average of 13 million American households own a private well.
+Private wells are not subject to federal legislation that applies to public drinking water systems.
+Thus, it is up to good owners to regularly check the safety of their drinking water to ensure it is safe for human consumption.

-The regulatory reach of the US Environmental Protection Agency (EPA) is restricted to public drinking water systems, which are administered by the federal Safe Drinking Water Act.
+The regulatory reach of the US Environmental Protection Agency (EPA) is restricted to public drinking water systems, which the federal Safe Drinking Water Act administers.
 EPA does not control private wells or publicize criteria or standards, although they give recommendations.

-A small number of states have provisions on private well water safety and quality.
-At the same time, a few counties within states have regulations overseeing good private inspections.
-The water in private wells originates from rainfall that is absorbed into the ground.
-Where it is caught in pores and spaces.
-Otherwise called spring or aquifer, this is "groundwater" that is gotten to by wells.
-If groundwater gets polluted from contaminants during overflow or through leakage, it can bring about sickness whenever ingested.
-Likely sources of contamination contain naturally occurring conditions.
+A few states have private well water safety and quality provisions, and a few counties within states have regulations overseeing good private inspections.
+The water in private wells originates from rainfall absorbed into the ground and caught in pores and spaces.

 Kinds of Contamination

-Major health-related outcomes can result from contaminated water.
-These involve gastrointestinal disease from bacteria, viruses, parasites, heavy metal poisoning from lead, arsenic, and different metals, or poisoning from fertilizer or synthetic compounds.
+Contaminated water can result in major health-related outcomes.
+These include gastrointestinal disease caused by bacteria, viruses, and parasites, heavy metal poisoning from lead, arsenic, and other metals, and poisoning from fertilizer or synthetic compounds.

 • Microorganisms (e.g., bacteria, viruses, and parasites)